Eco-Flow/nanoporemetabarcoding/README.md

      Explain what rows and columns represent.
 For instance (please edit as appropriate):
 -->

-For running the pipleine on your data, prepare a samplesheet with your input that looks as follows:
+For running the pipleine on your data, prepare a samplesheet with your input FASTQs that looks as follows:

-`samplesheet.csv`:

 ```csv
 sample,fastq